maim-lain/mythicmanor/mod.md

 <br>

 ## Changelog:
 - Have you ever wanted to visit a girl in her room, but found out she was 5 feet away in the bathroom and then you had to wait 6 hours outside of her room just to talk to her?
-Well now you can tell that slut to hurry the fuck up!
+Well now you can tell her to hurry the fuck up!
 If a girl is in the pool or bathroom, visiting her in her room is now no longer disabled.
 If you knock on her door you can either sneak into her room like you normally would or tell her to come to her room.
 - Removed the RNG and restrictions from the porn videos.
 There is now a menu so you can choose to watch any video you want.
 One new video becomes available after each day and all the videos become unlocked after the first week.
 - Changed the rollback (rewind) limit from 8 to 50!
 Limiting the max number of messages you could rewind was annoying and 8 was way too low.
 - When you click "Skip Time Forward" the game will no longer ask if you're sure you want to skip.
 Needing to click "Yes" every single time you use it also got very annoying very fast.
 You can just rollback if you accidentally click it.